Physiome/pmrplatform/pmrrepo/README.md

 ## Build

-To build, simply clone the workspace this package resides in, change to the directory where the repository was cloned to, and:
+To build, simply clone the cargo workspace this package resides in, change to the directory where the repository was cloned to, and:

 ```console
 $ cargo build --release